cshbli/ML-CV-AI/glossary/README.md

 | Tumor (actual) |	18 |	1 |
 |Non-Tumor (actual)	| 6	| 452 |

-The preceding confusion matrix shows that of the 19 samples that actually had tumors, the model correctly classified 18 as having tumors (18 true positives), and incorrectly classified 1 as not having a tumor (1 false negative).
-Similarly, of 458 samples that actually did not have tumors, 452 were correctly classified (452 true negatives) and 6 were incorrectly classified (6 false positives).
+The preceding confusion matrix shows that of the 19 samples that actually had tumors, the model correctly classified 18 as having tumors (18 <b>true positives</b>), and incorrectly classified 1 as not having a tumor (1 <b>false negative</b>).
+Similarly, of 458 samples that actually did not have tumors, 452 were correctly classified (452 <b>true negatives</b>) and 6 were incorrectly classified (6 <b>false positives</b>).

 The confusion matrix for a multi-class classification problem can help you determine mistake patterns.
 For example, a confusion matrix could reveal that a model trained to recognize handwritten digits tends to mistakenly predict 9 instead of 4, or 1 instead of 7.

-Confusion matrices contain sufficient information to calculate a variety of performance metrics, including precision and recall.
+Confusion matrices contain sufficient information to calculate a variety of performance metrics, including <b>precision</b> and <b>recall</b>.